7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 Tyler went deep into the web application:
 ![](wehaveuserenum.png)

-Password Mangling - instead of the extensive ChatGPT usage I went for search engines - https://github.com/NotSoSecure/password_cracking_rules.git, because although AI is great as a service it is not is commonly wrong, but the tone of authority and some of the syntax used is both irratating and also really dangerous.
+Password Mangling - instead of the extensive ChatGPT usage I went for search engines - https://github.com/NotSoSecure/password_cracking_rules.git, because although AI is great as a service it is not is commonly wrong, but the tone of authority and some of the syntax used is both irritating and also really dangerous.
 It is very sure it is correct that it search the internet better that you.
 Also it is slow and filtering for "safety".
 And to top it off there are better open source version that I need to look into before all the sad tech companies failing to hit profit try to restrict the entire market and eco-system to save themselves not everyone else.
 Continuing on with [Part 3 with Tyler](https://www.youtube.com/watch?v=svdhIyifHC8) and [Finishing the AV evasion stream for the knowledge](https://www.twitch.tv/videos/1823317510)...but Al had a rough time and I

 ```bash
 # Download the OneRuleToRuleThemAll